CeciliaBot/EpicSevenAssetRipper/README.md

 ## How to install

-Download the code and extract it in a folder of your choice
+[Download the latest version](https://github.com/CeciliaBot/EpicSevenAssetRipper/releases/latest) and extract all the files in a folder of your choice.

 Open the command prompt (hold shift + right click inside the folder -> Power Shell on windows) and type

     pip install requirements.txt

-This should take care of the dependencies
+This should take care of all the dependencies required

 Now you can double click main.py or type py main.py in the command prompt to run the GUI